bank-vaults/secret-sync/README.md

 Note that only YAML configuration files are supported.
 You can also provide optional params for CRON schedule to periodically sync secrets via `--schedule` flag.
 All sync actions are indexed in logs based on their order in the sync plan config file.

+You can also use [pkg/storesync](pkg/storesync) package to run secret synchronization plan natively from Golang.
+This is how the CLI works as well.

 ## Development